bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumUnsupportedCut_103uAEL3z7QhsU6g8irstN/Documentation.md

-Maximum unsupported depth of cut
+Maximum unsupported depth of cut.